Lesquereusia modesta

 Lesquereusia modesta Rhumbler, 1895

 Diagnosis: test colorless, circular with an asymmetrical neck, slightly flattened laterally, primarily composed of mineral grains, but also composed of a mixture of siliceous rods and mineral grains.
-Test often with a Difflugia-like appearance.
+Shell often with a Difflugia-like appearance.
 Neck short and broad, slightly turned to one side.
 The aperture is terminal circular and bordered by siliceous rods or small particles of quartz.

 Dimensions: Length 109-174 µm.

-Ecology: in mosses like sphagnum and in detritus.
+Habitat: in mosses like sphagnum and in detritus.
 Species feeding on diatoms and green algae.

 Lesquereusia modesta, 147 µm – Groeneveld , and typical form (right)